 Sharon Orchard produce a wide range of products including our extremely popular Ciders and Juices which are made from a wide selection of Apples grown here at the Orchard.
 Each Apple has its own distinctive taste so we are happy to let you try them out to see which variety tickles your taste buds!

 Quarr Abbey founded in 1132, was the centre of life on the Island until its dissolution by Henry V111.
 The modern Quarr Abbey belongs to the Solesmes Congregation group of monasteries.
 The first monks came to the present site in 1907, to once again "sing praises to the Lord," as the psalmist enjoins.

 Havenstreet Steam Railway.
 The railway has several steam locomotives and a small series of diesel shunters, four of which have had notable careers on the island.
 To compliment the collection, numerous examples of pre-grouping carriages have been recovered and restored.
 The oldest of these were built in 1864 and the last in 1924.
 There are also more than 45 units of freight rolling stock, the oldest of which dates from circa 1860.

 Haven Falconry .During much of the year, and daily throughout the summer season, we base ourselves Havenstreet Station, the home of the Isle of Wight Steam Railway.
 Here you can meet our birds, pose for photographs and enjoy an ‘Owl Encounter’ or a ‘Birds of Prey Experience

-New for 2014 Wight Karting.
-Opening in April 2014 this purpose built 500m all weather track will add junior and adult adrenaline action to the Island’s list of must-do’s.
+Wight Karting.
+This purpose built 500m all weather track will add junior and adult adrenaline action to the Island’s list of must-do’s.
 Its located behind Tesco's on the out skirts of Ryde.